120 East Green St, Ithaca NY 14850

 OUR MISSIONThe 7th Art Corporation, a non-profit media arts organization, encourages central New York residents to explore the power of film to entertain, educate, and to celebrate the human experience.

-Ticket sales only cover 72% of the cost of running Cinemapolis, and we depend on our members and supporters to keep the fine films coming to Ithaca.
+Ticket sales only cover 72% of the cost of running Cinemapolis, and we depend on our members and supporters to keep fine films coming to Ithaca.
 We look forward to your suggestions and your support.
-You can make a tax-deductible donation on line (click on the "Be A Donor" option), or simply send your contribution to Cinemapolis, 120 E. Green St, Ithaca, NY 14850.
+Donations can be made securely on-line (click on the "Be A Donor" option), or simply sent to Cinemapolis, 120 E. Green St, Ithaca, NY 14850

 Former Executive Director of Hospicare; Board member of Community Foundation, active community volunteer, writer